Obsidian-TTRPG-Community/Pathfinder-2E-SRD-Markdown/compendium/equipment/items/flawed-orb-of-gold-dragonkind-aoa6.md

 - **Frequency**: three per day

-**Effect** You attempt to overwhelm a dragon's mind— while you cannot control the dragon, you can render it immobile for a short time.
+**Effect** You attempt to overwhelm a dragon's mind—while you cannot control the dragon, you can render it immobile for a short time.
 Choose a dragon within 60 feet; the dragon can attempt to resist the orb with a DC 30 Will saving throw (or higher with [orb shards](compendium/equipment/items/orb-shard-aoa6.md)).
 Gold dragons take a –4 circumstance penalty to this saving throw.
 Any stun from this activation ends if the dragon is attacked or otherwise subject to a [hostile](rules/conditions.md#Hostile) act other than that of the orb.

 > [!success-degree]
 > - **Critical Success** The dragon is unaffected.